 Evening (15 months)

-The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763 (727.210.2350) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Medical Assistant training program is accredited by the Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763 (727.210.2350) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Read Why Is Our CAAHEP Accreditation Important.

 If you have a passion for the health care field and like to help people, consider the rapidly growing profession of medical assisting.
 The opportunities to enter the medical assisting field increase every year as new technological advances are made and more and more people sign onto insurance policies and need medical attention.

 The Medical Assistant training program, at the Levittown and Medford campuses, provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
 Make a difference in society and give back to your community.
 Improve your patients’ quality of life.
 Check out this information on a medical assisting career.

 Hunter Business School’s health care division offers a comprehensive CAAHEP (Commission on Accreditation of Allied Health Education Programs) accredited Medical Assistant training program that trains students to perform both administrative and clinical tasks under the direction of a physician or other medical professionals.